Nissanka, Dickwella star for Sri Lanka as Windies chase 375-run target

 |

-NORTH SOUND, Antigua (AFP) — Pathum Nissanka's hundred on debut and Niroshan Dickwella's pugnacious 96 solidified Sri Lanka's outstanding second innings rearguard with a total of 476 that left the West Indies with the challenging victory target of 375 on the fourth day of the first Test yesterday.
+NORTH SOUND, Antigua and Barbuda (AFP) — Pathum Nissanka's hundred on debut and Niroshan Dickwella's pugnacious 96 solidified Sri Lanka's outstanding second innings rearguard with a total of 476 that left the West Indies with the challenging victory target of 375 on the fourth day of the first Test on Wednesday.

 "I wasn't even aware of any records or anything like that.
 I just wanted to perform for the team," said the 22-year-old Nissanka speaking through an interpreter.